yashnaik2711/yashnaik2711/README.md

-- 👋 Hi, I’m @yashnaik2711
+- 👋 Hi, I’m Tech Enthusiast
-- 👀 I’m interested in Data & Cloud Technologies
+- 👀 Who is interested in Data & Cloud Technologies
-- 🌱 I’m currently learning SQL & Python
+- 🌱 currently learning SQL & Python
-- 📫 How to reach me ...
+- 📫 Reach me at : yashnaikworks@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: If I am into deep work, then I forget the rest